 One of the most important platforms for a restaurant is Google.
-Having a Google My Business listing defines your presence on Google and especially your appearance in local search.
+Having a Google Business Profile defines your presence on Google and especially your appearance in local search.
 Google has been investing a lot into this free tool; by now, it gives users enough information about a restaurant to decide and book directly without leaving the platform.

 Tripadvisor is the largest travel website on the Internet and is a great source of user-generated content.
 Having a listing on Tripadvisor attracts a lot of protentional customers and strengthens your online presence.
 If you want to optimize your Tripadvisor profile, please read this article.

 Following these steps will help to put you in a stronger position compared to your competitors.
 Proactive restaurant reputation management costs time but is worth it in the long run, as it not only keeps you from getting damaged but also drives conversions and increases customer engagement.